-Social Networking Service or Social Networking Sites (SNS) has become an important source for people to get informations.
-Now half of the Chinese internet users have registered in Weibo (micro blog).
-As “2012 Corporate Weibo White Paper“by Sina and CIC introduces, there are about 5000 food products manufacturers opening accounts on Sina Weibo.
+Social Networking Service or Social Networking Sites (SNS) has become an important source for people to get pieces of information.
+Now half of the Chinese internet users have registered in Weibo (microblog).
+As “2012 Corporate Weibo White Paper“ by Sina and CIC introduces, there are about 5000 food products manufacturers opening accounts on Sina Weibo.
 Some of them have opened very professional Weibo accounts.

 Other SNS sites like Douban where high educated Chinese are and RenRen (China Facebook) are also important.

 The benefit of promoting your chocolates on SNS is that you can